 - Liaise with other WASH-based CSOs or networks in the country to brief them on SWA framework and represent the voices of the most marginalized in SWA forums, policy orientations and processes.

-Establish working relationships and regularly meet with SWA government and donor representatives and other stakeholders from the country to improve coordination and collaboration
+- Establish working relationships and regularly meet with SWA government focal points, donor representatives and other stakeholders within the country to improve coordination and collaboration.

 You can find the CSOs national focal point list here.

-If your country is not a member of the Partnership and you think that it should be, please contact the SWA CSO Advisor – Heloise Chicou to discuss this further and find out more.
+- Find out if your country is a member of the SWA, here.
+If your country is not a member of the partnership and you think that it should be, please contact the SWA CSO Advisor to discuss this further and find out more.

-Heloise Chicou, hosted within the secretariat of End Water Poverty, is the current SWA Civil Society Advisor.
+For any enquiries regarding further engagement with the SWA partnership, please contact the Civil Society Adviser, Heloise Chicou, hosted within the secretariat of End Water Poverty.
 Her role is to support civil society to engage with the SWA partnership at all levels – nationally, regionally and globally.
-Please do contact Heloise if you would like any support at all in becoming further engaged with the SWA partnership.